-The RADD project is supported by Bunge, Cargill, Golden Agri-Resources (GAR), Mondelēz International, Musim Mas, Nestlé, Pepsico, Sime Darby Plantation, Unilever and Wilmar.
+The RADD project was supported by Bunge, Cargill, Golden Agri-Resources (GAR), Mondelēz International, Musim Mas, Nestlé, Pepsico, Sime Darby Plantation, Unilever and Wilmar.

-The Forest Data Partnership is supported by USAID and the U.S. Department of State.
+The Forest Data Partnership was supported by USAID and the U.S. Department of State, with additional resourcing from GIZ SAFE program.